You will take 120 credits of modules split as follows:

 You will be taught via a mixture of large-group lectures and smaller, interactive seminars.
 You might also be taught through tutorials and supervisions.
 These are one-to-one meetings or discussions with an academic tutor.

 This course includes a wide range of learning materials.
 This could include reading books, online journal articles, e-book chapters, shorter review essays, newspaper and magazine articles.
-It could also mean watching documentary films, and, on some modules, listening to music on YouTube or Spotify.
+It could also mean watching documentary films, and, on some modules, listening to clips on YouTube or Spotify.

 You will also have a personal tutor from the Department of American and Canadian Studies.
 This is someone who can: